ngi-automation/nextera-rapid-capture/README.md

 ### Configure ###
 #### Labware and and liquid class definitions ####
-Use the import feature in VWorks from `File › Import`in the toolbar and select the `nextera-labware-liquids.vzp` file included.
+Use the import feature in VWorks from `File › Import`in the toolbar and select the `all_labware_liquids.vzp` file included.
 See the [VWorks Knowledge Base][import] for more information.

 #### Device files ####
 Device files and profiles are system specific and will not be provided.
 Two different Bravo configurations are used in the NRC protocols (one being the "standard" configuration):